What Is Inflammation?

-There is a direct relationship between alcohol and swelling.
+There is a direct relationship between alcohol and inflammation.
 Over time as an individual engages in large quantities and amounts of alcohol, the lining of the colon and intestines will be altered.
 As a consequence, they became less capable of containing bacteria.

 When an individual engages in heavy drinking consumption over a long period can create numerous changes in an individual’s body that could lead to intestinal inflammation.
 Gradually, over this extended period, the inflammation can cause organ dysfunction throughout a person’s body, especially in the brain and liver.

 The above-mentioned process occurs when an individual’s intestines act more like a bodyguard for their bloodstream.
-In turn, the barrier allows the overall absorption of the key nutrients from a person’s gastrointestinal tract.
+In turn, the barrier allows the absorption of key nutrients from a person’s gastrointestinal tract.
 Therefore, it prevents the absorption of deadly nutrients instead.

 When an individual engages in excessive alcohol consumption, it can cause this barrier to become permeable or “leaky.”
-Consequently, a person’s bloodstream’s bodyguard starts to become ineffective.
+Consequently, a person’s bloodstream bodyguard starts to become ineffective.
 Furthermore, this means that the toxins and bacteria they create can now invade the bloodstream, leaving the gut and now spreading to other organs.

 If an individual has an alcohol use disorder (AUD), their intestines can sometimes become permeable enough to allow the overall passage of endotoxins, also known as large macromolecules.
 As previously mentioned, endotoxins can assist in promoting inflammation.
-Consequently, not only does alcohol increase endotoxins production in an individual’s gut, but it also decreases the overall strength of the person’s intestinal barrier that might block them.
+Consequently, not only does alcohol increase endotoxins production in an individual’s gut, but it also decreases the overall strength of the person’s intestinal barrier which might block them.

 This process will allow the endotoxins and the resulting inflammation to then spread throughout an individual’s body through the bloodstream.
 So if you’re still wondering, “Does alcohol cause inflammation?”
 The answer is yes.